mdmould/shallow/README.md

 # shallow

-A collection of `shallow` wrappers around pytorch and tensorflow functionality.
+A collection of `shallow` wrappers around deep learning functionality from `pytorch` and `tensorflow`.